Do you consider yourself a fan of the arts? How about poetry? How about poetry where the verse is also themed around the feline form?

 T.S.
 Eliot owned many cats throughout his life and was fond of giving them lavish names like George Pushdragon and Pettipaws.
 The playwright also tapped into the feline form through the medium of poetry.

 Most notable is “Macavity, The Mystery Cat,” which originally appeared in the book Old Possum’s Book of Practical Cats and wound up inspiring Andrew Lloyd-Webber to pen the musical Cats.

-4. Sylvia Plath, “Ella Mason And Her Eleven Cats”
+4. ‘Ella Mason And Her Eleven Cats’ By Sylvia Plath

 Do you have a favorite cat-themed poem?
-Tell us about it in the comments section!
+Would your work friends like to hear some poems on Poetry At Work Day?
+Tell us about it in the comments below!